ditdotdev/dit/docs/src/local/copy.rst

 Copying Existing Data
 =====================

-Titan provides lots of freedom for how you might populate data into a new repository.
+Datadatdat provides lots of freedom for how you might populate data into a new repository.
 You might run some scripts to generate data, load data from a database dump, or replicate data into the container.
-Titan does not try to encode these database-specific mechanisms into the tool, but does provide some platform-agnostic capabilities for loading data.
+Datadatdat does not try to encode these database-specific mechanisms into the tool, but does provide some platform-agnostic capabilities for loading data.
 In this section, we show how you can copy data files from an existing database installation, either from